ZJUMAI/HDMoE/README.md

 Splits for each cancer type are found in the `splits/5foldcv ` folder, which are randomly partitioned each dataset using 5-fold cross-validation.
 Each one contains splits_{k}.csv for k = 1 to 5.

 ## Running Experiments
-To train DeReF, you can specify the argument in the bash `run.sh` and run the command:
+To train HDMoE, you can specify the argument in the bash `run.sh` and run the command:
 ```bash
 bash run.sh
 ```